 One section at the top of Settings groups all visibility toggles:

-- Toolbar Filters — date range, symbol, direction, account, strategy
+- Toolbar Filters: date range, symbol, direction, account, strategy, trade checklist, session checklist

-- Tabs — Dashboard, Trades, Gallery, Calendar, Missed, Settings
+- Tabs: Dashboard, Trades, Gallery, Edge, Calendar, Diary, Settings

-- Trade Detail Sections — sections (metrics grid, actions, PnL chart, strategy, checklist, notes, screenshots, similar trades) and individual metrics (Net PnL, Initial Risk, Commission, R-Value, Points, Duration, MFE, MAE, Efficiency, Entry/Exit/Stop, Qty)
+- Trade Detail Sections: sections (metrics grid, actions, PnL chart, strategy, checklist, notes, screenshots, videos, similar trades) and individual metrics (Net PnL, Initial Risk, Commission, R-Value, Points, Duration, MFE, MAE, Efficiency, Entry/Exit/Stop, Qty)

 Auto-Save